-It’s important for everyone to know how the tax credit can help them, and what they can expect if it goes away.
-If you’re thinknig about going solar and you want to know how the solar tax credit can benefit you, get in touch with one of our solar experts today.
+For the future, it’s important for everyone to know how the tax credit can help them, and what they can expect if it goes away.
+If you’re thinking about going solar and you want to know how the solar tax credit can benefit you, get in touch with one of our solar experts today.

 We’ve prepared two posts to answer all your solar tax credit questions.
 Click on a button below to go to the relevant post:

 Without further ado, here is our solar tax credit FAQ:

 - Q: What is the solar tax credit?